Dalas121/Heir_2_The_Throne/README.md

 // BACKSTORY/QUEST DIALOGUE
 //--------------------
 - 0-2 times in each scenario, try to include an opportunity for backstory/quest interactions between Konrad and his companions
-- to play the dialogue, fire the "say_smalltalk event
+- to play the dialogue, fire the "say_smalltalk" event
 	- this event will check your existing companions, and play some backstory- or quest-related dialogue for one of them, depending on what's previously been said
 	- Dalas is assigned to handle implementing this event